 However, if we were to ask the average Catholic on the street what this preparation for Christmas entailed, we might find the entire season reduced to lighting four candles, one of which is pink.
 Clearly, though, with two thousand years of tradition and development, the Catholic Church recognizes that this pre-Christmas season means much more than an Advent wreath.
 What we forget, often enough, is that the season of Advent is penitential in nature.

 Now this is a bit different than saying that Advent is strictly a penitential season, like Lent, but we’ll see soon that this is about much more than semantics.
 While some would totally bury the penitential nature of the pre-Christmas season, it would do us well to explore what the universal Church, through her different liturgical rites, actually prescribes for the faithful.
-Preparation often entails penance, but in the season of Advent we experience a joyful penance and expectation of our Lord Jesus.
+Preparation often entails penance, but in the season of Advent, we experience joyful penance and expectation of our Lord Jesus.

 Drawing Closer to Christ’s Birth